goatoush/inventor-pi/README.md

 ## 12. Motion Sensor

 ![Motion Sensor](images/Motion%20Sensor%20Circuit.jpg)

+A PIR motion sensor detects movement by measuring changes in infrared (heat) radiation emitted by surrounding objects.
+When a warm body (like a human or animal) moves across the field, it intercepts one half of the sensor first and then the other, creating a differential voltage pulse that signals motion.
+It is used in security alarms and smart home automation.

+When running this script in a classroom, cover the sensor completely with a book or folded sheets of paper, then wait for sensor to reset and display "No motion".
+Then remove the book and wait for the sensor to detect motion.

 Create a new file in Thonny, with file name motion_sensor.py.
 Copy and paste the code below into the file you created.